 We can tailor immunology screening programs to discover the mechanisms of action (MOA) of your drug candidate for treating autoimmune disease.
 Such programs often involve a phenotypic screen in which specific cell types (e.g. T cells) are studied in the presence of the test compound(s).

-Beyond the in vitro level, the academic expertise available to Aquila allows us to develop novel, biologically-relevant models of autoimmune disease, as well as potentially offering off-the-shelf models for routine screening.
+Beyond our in vitro expertise, we offer novel, biologically relevant in vivo models of autoimmune disease, as well as off-the-shelf models for routine screening.